 Ideally, your paper would look more like this:

-- According to John Smith's ideas of paper writing in his essay, "How to write a great paper", he discusses that writing a great paper is all about choosing a great topic, knowing your topic well, and being able to synthesize research about your topic (Smith, 2010).
-These points are important because (insert your own opinion about why this stuff is important.)
-Smith also thinks that X is a useful skill to have when working on A, B, and C (Smith, 2010).
+- According to J. Smith's ideas of paper writing in his essay, "How to write a great paper" the important parts are choosing a great topic, knowing your topic well, and being able to synthesize research about your topic (Smith, 2017).
+These points are important because (insert your own opinion about why this stuff is important).
+Smith also thinks that X is a useful skill to have when working on A, B, and C (Smith, 2017).
 This is clearly true because (here is what I think about this issue).

 In this way, you are still paraphrasing Smith in a paragraph, but you are also letting your reader know which parts are Smith's ideas and which parts are your ideas, and most importantly why you think Smith is useful for your argument.